Free Shipping $50+ | Free Returns and Exchanges (Click Here for Details)

 The Short Answer: What’s the Difference?

-Ultimately, full-grain leather is superior and will age better, but top-grain leather is a good choice for those on a tight budget or those who want a smoother and more uniform look.
+Ultimately, full-grain leather is closest to the hide's natural state and will age with a patina.
+Top-grain leather is a good choice for those who want a smoother and more uniform look, and in some cases more budget friendly.

 Understanding Leather Quality